 This is one I ask myself at the end of every year, as a trigger to consider my life and to take a moment to look at the bigger picture.
 I write yearly personal recaps because of this.

-Here's an example of how I've included future self journaling into my regular journal.
+Here's an example of how I've included future self journaling in my regular journal.
 I wrote the following in my journal on the 13th of February 2015.
 At the time, I had just started my career and was working on a project in Kuwait.
 Throughout this journal entry, I talked about how much I hated my work on this project.

 This is what that journal entry turned into: